Request Assistance

 Photo Courtesy of Bridge Meadows

 Bridge Meadows prioritizes diversity in its workforce, aiming to reflect the communities they serve.
-In building a team of staff members from various backgrounds and lived experiences, including adoptees, adoptive parents, communities of color, and immigrants, they strive to create an inclusive workplace that fosters innovation and empathy.
-Bridge Meadows further integrates diversity, equity, and inclusion practices at the staff level through ongoing discussions in staff meetings, conferences, and individual supervision sessions.
+In building a team of staff members from various backgrounds and lived experiences, they strive to create an inclusive workplace that fosters innovation and empathy.
+Bridge Meadows integrates access and belonging practices at the staff level through ongoing discussions in staff meetings, conferences, and individual supervision sessions.

 Key Partners